Jump to Main Content

 Head

-Head should be triangular in shape and slightly small in proportion to body.
+Head should be triangular in shape and a bit small in proportion to body.

 Cranial Region: